-Later that night, Scrooge is visited by the Ghost of Christmas Past.
-She drags him out to revisit his childhood and his life as a young man.
+Later that night, Scrooge is visited by the Ghost of Christmas Past, who looks remarkably like a more vibrant, younger version of Scrooge.
+The ghost drags him out to revisit his childhood and his life as a young man.
 Scrooge recalls his school days and the cruelty of his teacher, Mr. Grimes, who confiscates a storybook about Ali Baba that Scrooge loved as a boy.
-As the spirit talks to the adult Scrooge, he is startled to hear a gentle Christmas carol.
 The spirit takes Scrooge to watch a scene of his younger self talking with his beloved sister, Fran.
 Scrooge is uncomfortable with the emotions this scene raises.
 The spirit then shows Scrooge the fun he used to have when he worked for his former employer, Mr. Fezziwig, who held wonderful parties in celebration of Christmas.
 Scrooge is then reminded of his former fiancée, Isabella, who left him when he became ensnared in the pursuit of money.
-When Scrooge sees a scene with Isabella and the man she ended up marrying, he becomes defiant towards the Spirit of Christmas Past, trying to convince her-and himself-that he made the right choices in his life.
-The act ends with Scrooge back in his room, alone.
+When Scrooge sees a scene with Isabella and the man she ended up marrying, he becomes defiant towards the Spirit of Christmas Past, trying to convince the ghost and himself-that he made the right choices in his life.